Patrick Devlin, Baron Devlin: Court of Appeal and House of Lords

-In 1960, Devlin was made a Lord Justice of Appeal, and the following year, on 11 October, he became a Law Lord and life peer, as Baron Devlin, of West Wick in the County of Wiltshire.
+In 1960, Devlin was made a Lord Justice of Appeal, and the following year, on 11 October, he became a Law Lord and life peer, as Baron Devlin, of West Wick in the County of Wilts.
 He retired in 1964, at the age of 58, having completed the minimum 15 years then necessary to qualify for a full judicial pension.
 He said that his retirement was due in part to his boredom with the large number of tax cases that came before the House of Lords.
 He himself explained in an interview: "I was extremely happy as a judge of first instance.
 I was never happy as an appellate judge ... for the most part, the work was dreary beyond belief.
 All those revenue cases ..."

 After retirement, Devlin was a judge on the Administrative Tribunal of the International Labour Organization until 1986.
 He was also chairman of the Press Council from 1964 to 1969, and High Steward of Cambridge University from 1966 until 1991.
 He spent time writing about law and history, especially the interaction of law with moral philosophy, and the importance of juries.
 He was active in the campaigns to reopen the Guildford Four and Maguire Seven cases.
 He died aged 86 in Pewsey, Wiltshire.

 Lord Devlin received several honorary degrees, including from the universities of Oxford, Cambridge, Glasgow, Sussex, Leicester, Toronto, and Durham.